tonik/stapler/packages/cli/README.md

 ### System

-- node.js
+- Node.js
 - pnpm (for managing the monorepo in scaffolded project)
-- gh cli (will be installed automatically if not found)
+- GitHub CLI (will be installed automatically if not found)
-- vercel cli (will be installed automatically if not found)
+- Vercel CLI (will be installed automatically if not found)
-- docker (optional), if you want to use Supabase locally
+- Docker to run local Supabase database

 ### Accounts